Learn the 5 local SEO tips you can use to rank for Google Near Me Searches.

 I would strongly recommend you add as many photos as you can to your Google My Business listing.
 This will give your potential customers a better look at what your business has to offer, in turn, they will be more likely to visit your business.

 Businesses with complete and accurate information are easier to match with relevant searches.
 Write a description that tells what your business does, and what the users can benefit from.

 Make sure to include your opening hours.
 This is to let your potential customers know when you’re available.

 You can also consider including your target keywords in the description to optimize your ranking.

 Tip 3: Check your coordinates on Google Maps

 Checking your coordinates may sound trivial, but it does make a difference when users turn on their GPS and search for the nearest businesses.

-So, pin your business location accurately on Google My Business.
+So, how to rank for near me searches is by pinning your business location accurately on Google My Business.